1984 Brazilian Grand Prix: Race

 With only 220 litres of fuel allowed, many teams on the grid tried various ways to save fuel from evaporating in the Rio heat.
 McLaren covered their cars in tin foil while others such as Lotus and Renault attempted to freeze their fuel in order to actually fit more in.
 The Renault team also had a sophisticated (for 1984) electronic fuel monitoring system which they hoped would give them an advantage over their rivals.

 Alboreto got the jump at the start and led early from Warwick and de Angelis, with the McLarens of Niki Lauda 4th and Prost fighting back from a bad start.
 The Frenchman had bogged down at the green light with too few revs and was only 10th at the end of the first lap (Piquet also made a bad start after almost stalling at the green light and much to the agony of the crowd, was only in 23rd halfway through the first lap).
 Not having done a practice start in the car, during the warm-up Prost had asked Lauda what revs to use at the start.
 Lauda told him no less than 10,000 but on the grid Prost felt this was too high and dropped to 8,000 only to find Lauda had been correct.
 Despite this he was beginning to show the superior race speed which would become the story of the season.
 Lauda quickly passed de Angelis and when he passed Warwick for 2nd at the end of the back straight on lap 10, the McLaren's right rear hit the Renault's left front tyre.
 The hit damaged Warwick's suspension, leading to suspension failure for the Renault driver late in the race when running second.

-Senna was the first retirement of the 1984 season with turbo failure on lap 8.
+Senna was the first retirement of the 1984 season when the Hart 415T in his Toleman blew its turbo on lap 8.